kyesh/on-target-analysis-for-ynab/docs/API_REFERENCE.md

 ## Overview

 This document describes the REST API endpoints for the YNAB Off-Target Assignment Analysis application.
-All endpoints provide comprehensive budget target alignment analysis with detailed calculation breakdowns.
+All endpoints provide comprehensive budget target alignment analysis with detailed calculation breakdowns using OAuth 2.0 authentication.

 ## Base URL